connorboyd/BoydReyndersFitzpatrickPaper/presentation.md

 - Java 8 will be a powerful new form of functional programming
 - supports many features that Scala has
 - will be more widely used and thus receive more updates/attention
-- java 8 has been pushed back another year (to 2014)
+ - Java 8 is an update
+- Java 8 release date is approximately March, 2014

 ---
 ### Sources ###